Mount Haruna: In popular culture

+The Japanese battlecruiser/Battleship Haruna was named after the Mount Haruna.

 The mountain was made famous in the manga series Initial D under the fictional name Akina (秋名), where the main character, Takumi Fujiwara, delivers tofu every day to a hotel uphill, and back down using his father's highly modified Toyota Sprinter Trueno (AE86).
 It is also where Takumi won his first few races.
 It is the home course for the racing team called the Akina Speed Stars with which Takumi becomes closely associated.
-Later in the anime Takumi due to his unbeatable track records and for his downhill driving technique, is popularly referred to as 'Akina's 86'.
+Later in the anime Takumi, due to his unbeatable track records and for his downhill driving technique, is popularly referred to as 'Akina's 86'.

-The mountain is featured in the PlayStation 2 games Kaido Battle, Kaido Battle 2: Chain Reaction and Kaido: Touge no Densetsu.
+The mountain is featured in the PlayStation 2 games Kaido Battle, Kaido Battle 2: Chain Reaction and Kaido Battle: Touge no Densetsu.
 It is also featured in the PC games Race Driver: GRID and Blur, although not realistically.